Kiehl's, Nuface and more: The best beauty deals at the Nordstrom Anniversary Sale 2022

 Nordstrom reviewers give this pore extractor a 4.2-star rating.
 "I'm a licensed master esthetician and I personally LOVE this tool," writes one reviewer.
 "If you are considering buying this product, please do.
 Honest."

 Nordstrom isn't the only store with great beauty deals to shop now.
-Here are our picks for the best Amazon Prime Day beauty deals you can get right now.
+Here are our picks for the best beauty deals on Amazon that you can get right now.

 Litbear acne pimple patches: $10